How to identify the implications of genetic disorders

 Receptors and transport system defects result in the followings:

-1. Cystic fibrosis: lack of cystic fibrosis transmembrane conductance regulator
+1. Cystic fibrosis: lack of cystic fibrosis transmembrane conductance regulator affects chloride ion transport.

 2. Familial Hypercholesterolemia: Lack of Low-Density Lipoprotein Receptor to transport cholesterol intracellularly.